 Douglas: Oh yeah.
 I can’t recall if he was the first one in ‘70, or if it was Ben Emory, and then it became Elmer at some point.
-But going back to this.
 [The office] was right downtown in Bar Harbor, and then for years in Northeast Harbor.
-And at some point, we needed a southern Maine office, which actually became our main office, which was in Brunswick at the time.
+At some point, we needed a southern Maine office, which actually became our main office, which was in Brunswick at the time.
 Now it’s in Topsham, and it’s been there for quite a long time.
-I can’t recall what year they moved to the Kittridge, that building across from the One-Stop, that big white … building.
-For years they were in that, and they were there when I started in 2006, and they had been there for a few years.
-And then they acquired this property … probably in 2004.
-It was auctioned.
-Somebody in the family had passed away, and I think we … purchased it at auction, if I remember correctly.
+I can’t recall what year they moved to the Kittridge, that building across from the One-Stop.
+For years they were in that, and they were there when I started in 2006.
+They acquired this property … probably in 2004.
+Somebody in the family had passed away, and I think we purchased it at auction, if I remember correctly.

 Jenn: I’m interested in how it all came to be.
 I remember watching this place get built.

 Douglas: So this land was acquired, and I believe early on [the idea was], “Well this could be a place for an office.”
-With the … salt marsh protected down below, there’s enough space well away from that, [and] there was a house here at the time that they looked at … salvaging … and having it be part of the office, but it was just way too far gone.
-I remember seeing it and it was really bad. … The idea was, obviously, build near the road for minimal impact to Babson Creek and to the salt marsh and to visibility.
+With the salt marsh protected down below, there’s enough space well away from that.
+There was a house here at the time that they looked at salvaging and having it be part of the office, but it was just way too far gone.
+I remember seeing it and it was really bad.
+The idea was to build near the road for minimal impact to Babson Creek and to the salt marsh and for visibility.
 Keeping it low for that reason, single story.
 And that was also another reason for the half barreled roof.
-The architect was trying to be interesting as well, but-
+The architect was trying to be interesting as well.

 Jenn: It’s a cool building.

-Douglas: But I think they also wanted low, and … a muted-colored roof and all that stuff, so that you really wouldn’t see it from very far.
-You know, thinking of [the view from the] mountains and … down in the marsh.
+Douglas: I think they also wanted it low [with] a muted-colored roof and all so that you really wouldn’t see it from very far.
+You know, thinking of [the view from the] mountains and down in the marsh.
 And to have it be as green as was affordable.
 To do the whole LEED thing, for what that was worth.
 [Ed.note: Leadership in Energy and Environmental Design is a certification process for energy-efficient and sustainable buildings.]

 Jenn: Wasn’t this one of the first LEED-certified buildings in [Hancock] County?